 Protected is the first installment of the Ariya Adams Trilogy!
-Take a look at some of the teasers below to spark your interest, and if you enjoy — head over to AMAZON to get started!
+Take a look at some of the teasers below to spark your interest, and if you enjoy — head over to Amazon or Barnes & Noble to get started!

 If you have bought it, take a look back at some teaser-rific moments in Protected!